galleriesofdreams/Capstone/README.md

 ## Running the App

-Use command `npm install` to install necessary packages Use command `npm run prod` to run the app in production mode To run the app in development mode, use command `npm run start` to start the express server and `npm run dev` in a second terminal to run the app itself
+Use command `npm install` to install necessary packages.
+Use command `npm run prod` to run the app in production mode.
+To run the app in development mode, use command `npm run start` to start the express server and `npm run dev` in a second terminal to run the app itself

 ## Project-Rubric